-The Company's financial instruments consist of cash and cash equivalents, accounts receivable, trade, marketable securities, other payables and provisions, and secured loans payable.
+The Company's financial instruments consist of cash, amounts receivable, marketable securities, trade other payables and provisions, and secured loans payable.
 The carrying amounts of these financial instruments are a reasonable estimate of their fair values because of their current nature and current market rates for similar financial instruments.